ChiragSehra/quartz/content/notes/references from internet/how to find ideas.md

 4. if you don't care about vc, go ahead with trends - out of which quick companies/agencies can be created.
 5. Dont' just read, but build

+> [!SUCCESS]
-> [!1 prototype > 100 articles]
+> 1 prototype > 100 articles
+>
 > Why prototyping is good?
 > 1. More familarity with new tools.
-> 		2. Able to solve old problem with new solution
+> 2. .
+Able to solve old problem with new solution
 > 3. Improved experience

 > [!WARNING]
 > 6. POSITIONING of the PRODUCT > EVERYTHING ELSE